-Lezley, co-founder – Raised on the dusty streets of a small town in southwest New Mexico, Lezley feared going outside as she thought she would die of heatstroke, get bit by a rattlesnake or see the chupacabra.
+Lezley, co-founder, hike leader* – Raised on the dusty streets of a small town in southwest New Mexico, Lezley feared going outside as she thought she would die of heatstroke, get bit by a rattlesnake or see the chupacabra.
 While she was active on her high school’s athletic teams, never did she think she would become a passionate hiker.
 Lezley would later leave New Mexico equipped with a BA in Journalism and head to Sin City to embark on a new adventure.
 During her six and half years there, she began to dabble in hiking.
 First came hikes around the area then hiking in Zion National Park.
 It became her release and she learned to leave everyday problems behind on the trail.
 Now living in Portland, the opportunities for hiking are abundant but the problem is that there isn’t much diversity on the trails.
 She sometimes feels out of place, but yet needs to keep feeding her hiking needs.
 Together, Summer and Lezley formed Fat Girls Hiking to showcase the diversity of people that actually do hike and create that space for them.
 Lezley is proud to represent the 575 and says “Juntos podemos hacer la diferencia.”

 *Lezley has moved on to other projects & is no longer an active participant of Fat Girls Hiking.
 We wish her the best & thank her for all the work she put into Fat Girls Hiking.